Ultimate Aquaponics Beginner’s Guide

 - Bell Siphon - This is required for a flood and drain media bed.

 - Water pump - The size depends on your desired tank exchange rate and several grow beds.

 - Aerator, air stones - This is used in the fish tank and media beds.

 - Heater - Optional, this depends on your location, fish species and target water temperature.

 - Grow Media - For a media-based system, you can use clay pebbles, expanded shale, gravel, and other inert media.

 - Monitoring System - Optional.
 It depends on your situation and how you want to manage your system.

-- Timers and Controllers - Mostly used for lighting and pumping
+- Timers and Controllers - This is mostly used for lighting and pumping.

 - Cycling Kit - A source of nitrifying bacteria or ammonia required to cycle your system and prepare your system for the fish.